 By Annie Zaleski, Image by Larry E. Highbaugh, Jr.

-Here in Northeast Ohio, we take our outdoor festivals seriously.
+Here in Northeast Ohio, we take our festivals seriously.
 The proof is in the impressive amount of large- and small-scale events happening in the coming months.
 These festivals cater to garlic lovers, medieval living aficionados, Duct Tape fans, and everyone in between.
 All promise affordable (and, more often than not, family-friendly) fun.